 The RFDS Medi-Jet 24’s inaugural mission on 6 June 2019 was the ICU transfer of a critically-ill patient from the Alice Springs Hospital to Royal Melbourne Hospital for life-saving neurosurgery.

-The direct flight took just three hours – two hours quicker than a turbo-propelled Pilatus PC-12 aircraft, which comprises the majority of the RFDS Central Operations fleet.
+The direct flight took the medical jet just three hours – two hours quicker than a turbo-propelled Pilatus PC-12 aircraft, which comprises the majority of the RFDS Central Operations fleet.

 The RFDS Medi-Jet 24 played a key role in transporting some the nation’s first confirmed COVID-19 patients from Darwin to Adelaide, as well as airlifted critically-ill patients from outback locations such as Birdsville and remote mining sites in remote South Australia.

-Merging the Flying Doctor’s signature aeromedical interior with the world-class performance of the Pilatus PC-24 Super Versatile Jet, the RFDS Medi-Jet 24 remains the benchmark in its class:
+Merging the Flying Doctor’s signature aeromedical interior with the world-class performance of the Pilatus PC-24 Super Versatile medical jet, the RFDS Medi-Jet 24 remains the benchmark in its class:

 - ICU capability for three stretchered patients – enhanced response to mass casualty incidents or natural disasters;